New Dryer Models Offer Improvements in Energy Efficiency

 Most dryers use electricity or gas as a heat source.
-Electric dryers require a dedicated 240 V outlet.
-The electricity heats the air in the dryer. which dries your clothes.
+Electric dryers require a dedicated three or four-prong 240 V outlet.
+The electricity heats the air in the dryer, which dries your clothes.
 They are generally less expensive than gas models of similar size and features.
 Depending on the price of electricity, electric dryers may be more expensive to operate over time.

-Gas models use either natural gas or propane as a heat source.
-Gas units are more expensive than electric dryers, but depending on the price of gas, may be cheaper to operate over time.
-Gas units require a dedicated gas hook up.
+Gas dryers use either natural gas or propane as a heat source.
+Gas units are more expensive than electric dryers, but depending on the price of gas, they may be cheaper to operate over time.
+Gas units require a dedicated gas hookup.
 If one doesn’t exist in the space where you plan to keep your dryer, it will be necessary to hire a professional to install the line.

 One of the most popular new features available in new dryer models today is steam cycles.
 Steam penetrates and moistens clothes, which results in a softening effect that reduces wrinkles.
 Steam also reaches high temperatures, which refreshes clothes, reduces static and eliminates odor.